andrewrgoss/andrewrgoss.com/content/post/udemy_learn_code_ruby.md

 <a href="https://www.udemy.com/learn-to-code-with-ruby-lang" target="_blank">COURSE LINK</a><br>
 <hr>

-Many backend application engineers at my current employer use <a href="https://www.ruby-lang.org" target=_>Ruby</a> so I signed up for this course to practice and learn more about the nuances of the language.

 ### What is Ruby?
 * An object-oriented programming language
 * A popular language across the world